sfigg/commercialization-public/docset/manufacture/index.md

 ## <span id="purpose"></span>Purpose

-Use the manufacturing tools to deploy your Windows [customizations](https://msdn.microsoft.com/library/windows/hardware/mt269765.aspx) to new Windows 10 devices.
+Use the manufacturing tools to deploy Windows [customizations](https://msdn.microsoft.com/library/windows/hardware/mt269765.aspx) to new Windows 10 devices.
 Learn how to:

--   Combine your customizations, plus languages, drivers, apps and more, into new Windows images.
+-   Combine customizations, plus languages, drivers, apps and more, into new Windows images.
 -   Modify these images either from a manufacturing mode for a familiar Windows experience, or from a command line for quicker changes that can be automated and scripted.
 -   Install images onto new devices.
 Choose whether to use compression to balance disk space verses device performance.
 Use flashing tools to speed up the final manufacturing processes
--   Capture your customizations into the recovery tools, helping your customers get back up to speed quickly.
+-   Capture customizations into the recovery tools, helping your customers get back up to speed quickly.

 **[What's new in Windows manufacturing](whats-new-in-windows-manufacturing.md)**